LLC vs Trademark: What Actually Protects Your Brand (And What Doesn’t)

 One founder came to us after investing nearly $40,000 into packaging and branding before conducting a comprehensive trademark search.
 During the process, we uncovered a nearly identical brand name already in use, which immediately created concern around the investment already made.

 Another client had spent years building a recognizable brand before discovering another business attempting to claim the name.
+These situations are more common than most founders realize.

 Do I Need a Trademark If I Have an LLC?

 If someone else can legally challenge or claim your brand identity, your LLC will not solve that problem.
+That's why many founders choose to secure trademark protection as their visibility, reputation, and business value continue to increase.

 When Should You Trademark Your Brand?